ecodynlab/GALUP/Modules/Module 2.md

 **What will you learn from this module?**

-- Setting up Google Earth Engine (GEE)
+- Set up Google Earth Engine (GEE)
-- Using GEE for remote sensing applications
+- Familiarize with GEE Interface
+- Download and visualize RS data using Code Editor in GEE

 ## 1. Setting up GEE
 Please request an account with Google Earth Engine (GEE) as follows: